mandiwise/isotope-posts/readme.txt

 * Grab the post's featured image include with the excerpt (if one is set)
 * Minimal included css makes it easier to customize the look and feel of the loop output for your site

+= A note re: licensing: =

+Metafizzy's jQuery Isotope plugin is licensed under MIT and free to use for non-commercial, personal, open-source projects only.
+Find out more about [commercial licensing](http://isotope.metafizzy.co/docs/license.html) if you plan on using this plugin for commercial purposes.

 == Installation ==

 1. Upload the `isotope-posts` folder and its contents to the `/wp-content/plugins/` directory